 If you’d like to purchase or sell a property in Surrey – or anywhere in the UK for that matter – you’ll need the help of property lawyers, who will complete all the legal work on your behalf.

 At My Home Move Conveyancing, we’re delighted to bring our clients in the area a fixed fee conveyancing service.
-When you choose us, there’s never any unexpected costs waiting down the line, and with our ‘No Move, No Fee’ policy you won’t have to pay us if the sale or purchase falls through.
-As your Surrey Conveyancers, we’ll always go the extra mile, allowing us to complete an average of 21 days sooner than our competitors.
+When you choose us as your conveyancing solicitors in Surrey, there’s never any unexpected costs waiting down the line, and with our ‘No Move, No Fee’ policy you won’t have to pay us if the sale or purchase falls through.
+As your conveyancing solicitors in Surrey, we’ll always go the extra mile, allowing us to complete an average of 21 days sooner than our competitors.

 Over the past year, properties in Surrey went for an average price of £541,117.
 The most expensive part of the region was Wentworth, where homes cost an average of £1,554,860, compared with £320,157 in cheapest area Whyteleafe.
 Flats made up the largest share of sales, at an average of £354,560.